evgeniy-khatko/page_object_wrapper/README.md

 *preconditions*
 There is a directory, where we've defined a page\_object inside a \*\_page.rb file

 1. specify browser to be used by PageObjectWrapper
      @b = Watir::Browser.new
      PageObjectWrapper.use_browser @b
-2. load defined pages PageObjectWrapper.load("path/to/pages/directory")
+2. load defined pages
+     PageObjectWrapper.load("path/to/pages/directory")
 3. open page in browser
      test_page = PageObjectWrapper.open_page(:some_test_page)

 *comments*
 - it's possible to use any Watir::Browser with any profile
-- it's possible to use any Webdriver, which behaves like Watir::Browser (meaning that Webdriver uses similar methods for locating elements and working with then)
+- it's possible to use any Webdriver, which behaves like Watir::Browser (meaning that Webdriver uses similar methods for locating elements and working with them)
 - .load method validates all pages, defined in specified directory inside any \*\_page.rb file
 - it's possible to define several page objects in one file
 - .open\_page method takes page label, directs browser to that page and returns corresponding page\_object